Japan's PM tells South Koreans his 'heart hurts' over pain caused by occupation | Law-Order

 Japan's PM tells South Koreans his 'heart hurts' over pain caused by occupation

-Speaking to reporters at a briefing after his summit with Yoon, Kishida stopped short of offering a new official apology for wrongs committed under the 1910-1945 occupation, but said that his government inherits the stance of earlier administrations, some of which have issued apologies.
-"For me personally, my heart hurts when I think of the many people who endured terrible suffering and grief under the difficult circumstances of the time," he said, without elaborating.
+Speaking to reporters after his summit with Yoon, Kishida stopped short of offering a new official apology for wrongs committed under the 1910-1945 occupation, but said his government inherits the stance of earlier administrations, some of which have issued apologies.
+"For me personally, my heart hurts when I think of the many people who endured terrible suffering and grief under the difficult circumstances of the time," he said.

-Yoon said unresolved historical issues should not mean that no forward steps can be taken to deepen ties in the face of growing international crises, and that he wants to make relations better than ever.
-A senior official at Yoon's office said Kishida's remarks had not been arranged in advance, and Yoon thanked him for "showing his sincere position even though there was no such request," and said it would be "greatly helpful for future cooperation."
+Yoon said unresolved historical issues should not mean that no forward steps can be taken to deepen ties.
+A senior official at Yoon's office said Kishida's remarks had not been pre-arranged and Yoon thanked him for "showing his sincere position even though there was no such request," and said it would be "greatly helpful for future cooperation."

 The pledge by the leaders to boost cooperation has been welcomed by the United States as a way to better confront threats from North Korea and competition from China.
-"Cooperation and coordination between South Korea and Japan are essential not only for the common interests of the two countries, but also for world peace and prosperity in the face of the current severe international situation," Yoon said in opening remarks at their meeting.
+"Cooperation and coordination between South Korea and Japan are essential not only for the common interests of the two countries, but also for world peace and prosperity," Yoon said in opening remarks at their meeting.

+Yet South Korea's main opposition Democratic Party criticised Yoon for being submissive, "oblivious to history", and engaging in "humiliation diplomacy."
+"Why should the prerequisite for restoring the bilateral diplomacy be giving up on our history," party spokesperson Kang Sun-woo told a briefing, according to Yonhap news agency.

-HISTORICAL DISPUTES The historical differences between South Korea and Japan threaten to cast a shadow over the blossoming ties between its two leaders.
+HISTORICAL DISPUTES Historical differences between South Korea and Japan threaten to cast a shadow over the blossoming ties between its two leaders.

 Under Yoon and Kishida's predecessors, relations between South Korea and Japan plunged to their lowest in decades.
 Koreans accuse Japan of forcing women to work in wartime brothels for the Japanese military and using forced labour, among other abuses.
 After South Korean courts ordered Japanese companies to pay compensation in the forced labour cases in 2018, Japan restricted exports of high-tech material to South Korea and Seoul threatened to pull out of a military intelligence-sharing deal with Tokyo.